Vegan Chocolate Chip Zucchini Oatmeal Cookies

 Step-by-Step with Photos

-Step 2: Add the grated zucchini, nut butter, milk, vanilla and chocolate chips.
+Step 2: Add the wet ingredients: grated zucchini, nut butter, milk, vanilla and chocolate chips.
 Fold everything together until it forms a thick dough.
 It might seem dry at first but keep mixing until everything is moist.

 Place the batter in the fridge for 10-15 minutes.
 This will make it easier to roll into balls.